QuantConnect/IBAutomater/README.md

 1. a Java component (.jar file)

-    The IBAutomater.jar file is loaded as a Java agent into IB Gateway process with the following advantages:
+    The IBAutomater.jar file is loaded as a Java agent into the IB Gateway process with the following advantages:

-    - remove the requirement of installing Java separately as IBGateway uses a bundled version of the Java runtime
+    - remove the requirement of installing Java separately as IB Gateway uses a bundled version of the Java runtime
-    - avoid dependencies on IB Gateway jar libraries
+    - avoid dependencies on the IB Gateway jar libraries
     - allow us to handle auto-restarts requiring full authentication only weekly (instead of daily)

     More information on the Java Instrumentation API can be found [here](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/package-summary.html)